 The Stories Behind Unexplored South Sudan Tribes

-South Sudan is a newly established independent country, with six national parks but with a number of challenges especially of infrastructure causing problems to visitors that try access these parks.
+South Sudan is a newly established independent country, with six national parks but with a number of challenges, especially of infrastructure causing problems to visitors that try to access these parks.
 Animals’ have a seasonal migration from South Sudan to neighboring countries, so the time of exploring south Sudan tribes is different from that of visiting wildlife.
-In case you’re interested in an extensive wildlife adventure we recommend you for an extension tour to Uganda, Kenya, and Tanzania for a better experience.
+In case you’re interested in an extensive wildlife adventure we recommend you for an extension tour UGANDA TANZANIA and KENYA for a better experience.

 The country has a spectacular great River Nile flowing gently through it, on which various water sports can be enjoyed, a vast wetland that is inhabited by numerous birds plus many more attractions.
 The list below highlights some of the best tourist attractions in the country.